RIte Share Premium Assistance Program (210-RICR-30-05-3)

 (1) Medicaid-ineligible individuals are provided with a notice from EOHHS stating they are disqualified from RIte Share.

-(2) All Medicaid-eligible pregnant women and children must be automatically enrolled in a RIte Care plan.
+(2) All Medicaid-eligible pregnant women and children must be automatically enrolled in a Medicaid managed care plan.

 (3) This period of Medicaid ineligibility may be shortened and Medicaid eligibility established if such individual becomes exempt from RIte Share enrollment or no longer has access to ESI for reasons such as a change in employment.
 (See § 3.21 of this Part).